koendv/MM32SPIN27-Arduino/README.md

 MM32SPIN27 is an Arm Cortex-m0 processor.
 Cortex-M0 has no hardware FPU, no division instruction.
 However, MM32SPIN27 has hardware acceleration for 32-bit integer division and remainder, integer square root and crc.

-On a small processor like this, if there is hardware support, it's there for a reason.
+On a small processor like this, if there is hardware support for something, it's there for a reason.
 Use it.

 ### hardware division
 Standard libgcc on Cortex-M0 uses software integer division.
 Division in software works, but is slow.
 Using hardware division speeds up execution noticeably.
 This software patches libgcc to use MM32 hardware support for 32-bit signed and unsigned integer division.
 If you wish to use hardware division you have to replace the compiler ``libgcc.a`` by the patched version.
 See directory ``mm32-libgcc``